JetBrains/kotlin-web-site/docs/topics/gradle/gradle-compilation-and-caches.md

 HTTP build statistic logs can contain some project and system properties.
 These properties can change builds' behavior, so it's useful to log them in build statistics.
 These properties can store sensitive data, for example, passwords or a project's full path.

-You can turn on this behavior by adding the `kotlin.build.report.http.verbose_environment` property to your `gradle.properties`.
+You can disable collection of these statistics by adding the `kotlin.build.report.http.verbose_environment` property to your `gradle.properties`.

 > JetBrains doesn't collect these statistics.
 You choose a place [where to store your reports](#enabling-build-reports).
 >